tinh-tinh/docs/docs/intergrations/genai.md

 }
 ```

-In this case we use AI model "gemini-1.5-flash", and this is way to use it in module:
+In this case, we use the AI model "gemini-1.5-flash", and this is how to use it in a module:

 ```go
  func Controller(module core.Module) core.Controller {